kevinding0218/InterviewDocuments/Q and A/Java Multithread/Kotlin Coroutine Suspend.md

 Just like any thread lifetcycle in Java executor service, it's either recycled or re-used If current thread is a backgroud thread (e.g using Dispatchers.IO), next it may not have anything to do or start to execute any background task.
 If current thread is a foreground thread (e.g. using Dispatchers.Main) like in Android, it might just work on refreshing UI related tasks
 So what happened to the rest of code after suspend function as part of coroutine, they have not been executed right?
-Let's take a look at what happened to Coroutine after it's been detached from current Thread
+Let's take a look at what happened to Coroutine once we reached to suspend function and it's been detached from current Thread
+The rest of code will continue executing in specified Thread, Who determines its execution Thread?
+The suspend function

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc2NzA1MTg3NCwyMjc5MTY5MjcsLTUwNj
+eyJoaXN0b3J5IjpbMTAzODYyNTAxMCwyMjc5MTY5MjcsLTUwNj
 Q4MjkwNywxNzUwMzQ5NTEyXX0=
 -->